It's 'do or die' for electric vehicle maker Rivian as it breaks ground on a $5 billion plant

-Rivian Chief Policy Officer Alan Hoffman said the company believes it can sell electric vehicles not for environmental or tax incentive reasons, but because they're superior.
+CEO RJ Scaringe said Tuesday that Rivian will sell its R2 sport utility vehicles not for environmental or tax incentive reasons, but because it's a superior vehicle.

-“We did not build this company based upon federal tax incentives,” Hoffman said.
-“And we’re going to prove that we’re going to be successful in the future.”
+“The description I’ll say for R2 is it isn’t an electric vehicle," he said.
+"I describe R2 as an incredible five-passenger offroad machine.
+And it happens to be electric.”

 Georgia plant is key to a mass market and profitability

 The Georgia plant, first announced in 2021, is Rivian’s key to reaching profitability.
-Now the company makes the high-end R1T pickup truck and the R1S sport utility vehicle in Normal, Illinois, as well as delivery vans for Amazon and others.
+Now the company makes the high-end R1T pickup truck and the R1S SUV in Normal, Illinois, as well as delivery vans for Amazon and others.
 Its truck prices start at $71,000.

-The Illinois plant will begin making smaller R2 SUVs next year, with prices starting at $45,000.
+The Illinois plant will begin making the smaller R2 next year, with prices starting at $45,000.
 An expanded Illinois plant will be able to assemble 215,000 vehicles yearly.
 But if the R2 is a hit, and if Rivian successfully produces an even smaller R3, it will need more capacity.
-The company has said the Georgia operation will be able to make 200,000 vehicles yearly starting in 2028.
-It plans another 200,000 in capacity in phase two, volume that would spread fixed costs over many more vehicles.
+Scaringe said the Georgia operation, able to make 200,000 vehicles yearly starting in 2028, is the “foundation for our growth.”
+Rivian plans another 200,000 in capacity in phase two, volume that would spread fixed costs over many more vehicles.

 “For Rivian, it’s do-or-die time,” said Alex Oyler, North American director of auto research firm SBD Automotive.
 “We saw with Tesla that the key to profitability is scale, and you can’t scale if your cheapest vehicle is $70,000.
 So they need that plant online to achieve a level of scale of R2 and ultimately R3.”